ProgrammingRainbow/Beginners-Guide-to-Pygame/README.md

-# An in-depth guide to getting started with PyGame.
+# An in-depth guide to getting started with Pygame.

 ![Screenshot](screenshot.png)